robenkleene/design-references/blender/blender-rendering.md

 The rendering engine is set under "Render Properties".

 - **Eevee**: A real-time rendering engine.
-Really fast renders for working on long animations.
+A biased rendering engine Really fast renders for working on long animations.
 It's comparable to a game rendering engine like Unreal Engine.
-- **Cycles**: An unbiased rendering engine.
+- **Cycles**: An unbiased, ray-traced, rendering engine.
+Animated movies like Toy Story use unbiased, ray-tracing, rendering engines.